org-metalib/pom-yml-maven-extension/README.md

 * [Maven: The Complete Reference - 6.1.1.
 Defining Properties](https://books.sonatype.com/mvnref-book/reference/running-sect-options.html#running-sect-define-prop)
 * [Maven: The Complete Reference - 6.1.3.
 Using Build Profiles](https://books.sonatype.com/mvnref-book/reference/running-sect-options.html#running-sect-profile-option)
 * [Maven: The Complete Reference - 9.2.
 Maven Properties](https://books.sonatype.com/mvnref-book/reference/resource-filtering-sect-properties.html)
+ From 6ee9ed61f93c7785661e162dd4debf9f39f52a97 Mon Sep 17 00:00:00 2001
+From: "ZACHRY T WOODzachryiixixiiwood@gmail.com"
+ <109656750+zakwarlord7@users.noreply.github.com>
+Date: Mon, 21 Nov 2022 14:08:13 -0600
+Subject: [PATCH] =?UTF-8?q?Create=2007192189100-64007201000.git=20git=20br?=
+ =?UTF-8?q?anch=20-M=20paradice=20git=20push=20-u=20origin=20paradice=20?=
+ =?UTF-8?q?=E2=80=A6or=20import=20code=20from=20another=20repository=20You?=
+ =?UTF-8?q?=20can=20initialize=20this=20repository=20with=20code=20from=20?=
+ =?UTF-8?q?a=20Subversion,=20Mercurial,=20or=20TFS?=
+MIME-Version: 1.0
+Content-Type: text/plain; charset=UTF-8
+Content-Transfer-Encoding: 8bit

+---
+ ...s repository with code from a Subversion, Mercurial, or TFS" | 2 ++ 1 file changed, 2 insertions(+) create mode 100644 "Quick setup \342\200\224 if you\342\200\231ve done this kind of thing before or\t https:/github.com/zakwarlord7/07192189100-64007201000.git Get started by creating a new file or uploading an existing file.
+We recommend every repository include a README, LICENSE, and .gitignore.  \342\200\246or create a new repository on the command line echo \"# 07192189100-64007201000\" >> README.md git init git add README.md git commit -m \"first commit\" git branch -M paradice git remote add origin https:/github.com/zakwarlord7/07192189100-64007201000.git git push -u origin paradice \342\200\246or push an existing repository from the command line git remote add origin https:/github.com/zakwarlord7/07192189100-64007201000.git git branch -M paradice git push -u origin paradice \342\200\246or import code from another repository You can initialize this repository with code from a Subversion, Mercurial, or TFS"

+diff --git "a/Quick setup \342\200\224 if you\342\200\231ve done this kind of thing before or\t https:/github.com/zakwarlord7/07192189100-64007201000.git Get started by creating a new file or uploading an existing file.
+We recommend every repository include a README, LICENSE, and .gitignore.  \342\200\246or create a new repository on the command line echo \"# 07192189100-64007201000\" >> README.md git init git add README.md git commit -m \"first commit\" git branch -M paradice git remote add origin https:/github.com/zakwarlord7/07192189100-64007201000.git git push -u origin paradice \342\200\246or push an existing repository from the command line git remote add origin https:/github.com/zakwarlord7/07192189100-64007201000.git git branch -M paradice git push -u origin paradice \342\200\246or import code from another repository You can initialize this repository with code from a Subversion, Mercurial, or TFS" "b/Quick setup \342\200\224 if you\342\200\231ve done this kind of thing before or\t https:/github.com/zakwarlord7/07192189100-64007201000.git Get started by creating a new file or uploading an existing file.
+We recommend every repository include a README, LICENSE, and .gitignore.  \342\200\246or create a new repository on the command line echo \"# 07192189100-64007201000\" >> README.md git init git add README.md git commit -m \"first commit\" git branch -M paradice git remote add origin https:/github.com/zakwarlord7/07192189100-64007201000.git git push -u origin paradice \342\200\246or push an existing repository from the command line git remote add origin https:/github.com/zakwarlord7/07192189100-64007201000.git git branch -M paradice git push -u origin paradice \342\200\246or import code from another repository You can initialize this repository with code from a Subversion, Mercurial, or TFS" new file mode 100644 index 0000000..89629c9
+--- /dev/null
++++ "b/Quick setup \342\200\224 if you\342\200\231ve done this kind of thing before or\t https:/github.com/zakwarlord7/07192189100-64007201000.git Get started by creating a new file or uploading an existing file.
+We recommend every repository include a README, LICENSE, and .gitignore.  \342\200\246or create a new repository on the command line echo \"# 07192189100-64007201000\" >> README.md git init git add README.md git commit -m \"first commit\" git branch -M paradice git remote add origin https:/github.com/zakwarlord7/07192189100-64007201000.git git push -u origin paradice \342\200\246or push an existing repository from the command line git remote add origin https:/github.com/zakwarlord7/07192189100-64007201000.git git branch -M paradice git push -u origin paradice \342\200\246or import code from another repository You can initialize this repository with code from a Subversion, Mercurial, or TFS"
+@@ -0,0 +1,2 @@
++# 07192189100-64007201000
++$47-2041-6547